Culture Is a Decision CEOs Make Every Day

 Executive Summary

-Culture isn’t something you build.
-It’s something you either lead — or inherit.
+Culture is something you either lead or inherit.

 Every organization has a culture.
-The only question is whether the CEO is shaping it deliberately or watching it shape them.
-This article breaks down why culture work stalls, what culture-first CEOs actually do differently, and how to close the gap between the culture you have and the one your organization needs.
+The only question is whether the CEO is shaping it on purpose or watching it shape them.
+This article breaks down why culture work stalls, what culture-first CEOs do differently, and how to close the gap between the culture you have and the one your organization needs.

 Culture Problems Are Leadership Problems

-When a CEO says “we have a culture problem,” they’re usually describing symptoms: disengagement, silos, turnover, poor communication.
-But the problem isn’t the symptoms.
-The problem is upstream — in the decisions, behaviors, and priorities the leadership team models every day.
+When a CEO says “we have a culture problem,” they are usually describing symptoms: disengagement, silos, turnover, poor communication.
+The problem is upstream, in the decisions, behaviors, and priorities the leadership team models every day.

-Culture is not a values statement.
-It’s not a team-building retreat.
-It’s the pattern of behavior that gets rewarded, tolerated, and repeated inside your organization.
+Culture is not a values statement or a team-building retreat.
+It is the pattern of behavior that gets rewarded, tolerated, and repeated inside your organization.
 And that pattern starts at the top.

 The hard truth: if your culture is broken, your leadership system is broken.
-You don’t fix the first without addressing the second.
+You do not fix the first without addressing the second.

 Key Takeaway

-Culture is a leadership output, not an HR initiative.
+Culture is a leadership output.
 The behaviors modeled at the top become the behaviors normalized throughout.

 Why Culture Work Stalls

 Most organizations try to fix culture with programs.
 A new set of values.
 A company-wide training.
 A pulse survey and an action plan.
-These efforts aren’t wrong — they’re just insufficient.
-They treat culture as a project rather than a system.
+Programs help.
+On their own they are not enough, because they treat culture as a project rather than a system.

 Culture stalls for three predictable reasons: